Climate-battered nations hunt elusive cash to adapt at UN talks

-BARCELONA (THOMSON REUTERS FOUNDATION) - The south-east African island of Madagascar was hit by six tropical storms in the first four months of this year, killing more than 200 people and affecting nearly 600,000 across the country, while the south simultaneously suffered from drought.
+BARCELONA • The south-eastern African island of Madagascar was hit by six tropical storms in the first four months of this year, killing more than 200 people and affecting nearly 600,000 across the country, even as the south suffered from drought.

-"We are not doing well," Jeremiah Fenitra of SAF-FJKM, a Malagasy development organisation, said at this week's UN climate talks in Bonn, noting 80 per cent of the country's population are farmers and thus highly exposed to climate change impacts.
+"We are not doing well," Ms Jeremiah Fenitra of SAF-FJKM, a Malagasy development organisation, said last week at the UN climate talks in Bonn, Germany, noting 80 per cent of the country's population are farmers and thus highly exposed to climate change impacts.

 "Humanitarian actions are insufficient to address the losses - additional support, especially finance, is needed," she added.